YuxuanSnow/Bimanual_Action_Recognition/action_classifier/readme.md

 Available subcommands are:

 - `dataset`: Generate the dataset (symbolic and graphs)
-- `mkevenv`: Create a parametrised evaluation environment for consecutive commands
+- `mkevenv`: Create a parametrised evaluation environment for consecutive commands <br>
+Possible required environment setting: ./ac mkevenv --namespace env --dataset-config h10 --evaluation-mode normal
 - `train`: Train a model
 - `predict`: Record the predictions of a model for the given evaluation subject
 - `evaluate`: Run various evaluations and analysis